Grenada Travel Information & Planning Guide

 Boarding Time/Check Out

-All skippers must attend the briefing and everything you need to know will be covered from customs regulations, use of the radio, making dinner reservations, how to get help etc.. please save all questions of this nature until then.
-The Moorings operations manual will be on board your yacht for your use throughout yor charter.
+All skippers must attend the briefing and everything you need to know will be covered from customs regulations, use of the radio, making dinner reservations, how to get help, etc… please save all questions of this nature until then.
+The Moorings operations manual will be on board your yacht for your use throughout your charter.

 All skippers must attend a Chart Briefing which covers all you need to know about the cruising area, use of the VHF radio, how to call for assistance, and more.
 A Boat Briefing will also be provided onboard your yacht.

-A representative from The Moorings will be on site to greet guests, and assist you in boarding your yacht at night.
+As long as you make us aware of your expected arrival time, a representative from The Moorings will be on site to greet guests and assist you in boarding your yacht at night.
 We will provide you with a brief yacht overview, ensuring that you are familiar with features for the evening (i.e. lights, A/C, shower pumps, heads).
-A full yacht briefing will be completed prior to your departure.
+A full yacht briefing will still be completed prior to your departure.

 A debriefing and final walkthrough will be done upon return so please allow enough time to complete this before the charter end time.